-Today we'll start our 400km drive with a visit to "Mukhar Shivert" canyon and do a 30-minute one-way spectacular walk in the canyon surrounded by tall vertical cliffs and has a dead end with a beautiful waterfall staying frozen most of the year except for a short summertime.
+Today, we'll start our 400km drive with a visit to "Mukhar Shivert" canyon and take a 30-minute one-way spectacular walk in the canyon, surrounded by tall vertical cliffs.
+The canyon has a dead end with a beautiful waterfall that stays frozen for most of the year, except for a short summertime period.
 It is a hidden gem of the 'Three Beauties" NP, and you may have a rare chance to spot an elusive Bearded vulture.
-Then we drive 35 km to Dalanzadgad town, the centre of Southern Gobi province, to visit the Gobi Museum of Nature and History. where enormous skeletons of dinosaurs and ancient fossils are displayed.
+Then we drive 35 km to Dalanzadgad town, the centre of Southern Gobi province, to visit the Gobi Museum of Nature and History, where enormous skeletons of dinosaurs and ancient fossils are displayed.
 After having lunch in the town, we will drive to Mandalgobi town, the centre of Middle Gobi province.
 Overnight in the Burd Hotel.
 B/L/D

+.....
 Day 17, Tuesday 22nd July YOL VALLEY

 After breakfast we'll drive to Ulaanbaatar city.
 After lunch, we'll visit Bogd Khan Winter Palace Museum, the home of the last Mongolian King, Javzun Damba Khutagt VII.
 The museum contains several Buddhist artworks and the private collection of Bogdo Khaan, a state and spiritual leader, composed of gifts from rulers and kings from all over the world.
 The artworks displayed here were made by top Mongolian, Tibetan, and Chinese master sculptors of the 18th and 19th centuries and represent the deities of the Buddhist pantheon.
 Check in to the Best Western Premier Tuushin Hotel.
-B/L/D our flight to Ulgii (1.5hour duration 07:25 -08:40).
-Raw, rugged, remote and backward, this region has for centuries been isolated both geographically and culturally from central Mongolia.
-With its glacier-wrapped mountains, shimmering salt lakes and hardy culture of nomads, falconry and horsemanship, western Mongolia is a timeless slice of Central Asia.
-On arrival at Ulgii, the province's capital city, we'll check in at our hotel, where we will stay for three nights.
-After having some rest, we'll explore Ulgii town, visit a local market and souvenirs shops as well a province museum to learn about the ethnic minorities that inhabit Western Mongolia, including the Tuvans, Khalkhs and Oirats, Altai mountain flora and fauna and the history of the province.
-Stay three nights at the Bayan Tsambaragav Hotel.
-B/D
+B/L/D central Mongolia.
+With its glacier-wrapped mountains, shimmering salt lakes, and hardy culture of nomads. as well as its traditions of falconry and horsemanship, western Mongolia is a timeless slice of Central Asia.

+.....
 Day 18, Wednesday 23rd July TERELJ - ULGII, WESTERN MONGOLIA